m-reza-rahman/java-on-app-service/README.md

 Service (App Service is the premier PaaS platform on Azure).
 It is the demo for [this](https://sessionize.com/s/reza-rahman/spring-quarkus-tomcat-jakarta-ee-hyperscale-paas-o/122890) talk.

 We use Azure PostgreSQL but you can use Azure SQL, Azure MySQL, or Oracle DB@Azure.
+React is used as the JavaScript front-end.

 ## Setup
 * Install JDK 17 (we used [Eclipse Temurin OpenJDK 17 LTS](https://adoptium.net/?variant=openjdk17)).
 Make sure JAVA_HOME is set.